BrenoBonani/Build-Your-Own-RESTful-API/README.md

 # Build-Your-Own-RESTful-API

 This is a RESTful API exemple for beginners on programming.
-This is a wiki API, about some techs and tools that that i've learned through my courses.
+This is a wiki API about some techs and tools that i've learned through my courses.

 ## You'll need to:
 ```